greencloudcomputing/docs/docs/guide/account.md

 # Account

-To use Green Cloud you must have successfully registered for an account.
+To use GreenCloud you must have successfully registered for an account.
 Upon activation, you will be given a free quota to get you started and may upgrade when you are ready.

 ## Sign Up

-To sign up for a Green Cloud account please visit - [Green Cloud - Sign Up](https://app.greencloudcomputing.io/signup)
+To sign up for a GreenCloud account please visit - [GreenCloud - Sign Up](https://app.greencloudcomputing.io/signup)

 You will need to enter your